nasa-nccs-hpda/ilab-containers/README.md

 # Container Repository Overview
 This repository hosts all container recipe files (refactored from application-specific repositories) built by the Innovation Lab (IL) development team.
 Primarly, two types of containers exist:  1) General-purpose, and 2) Application-specific.
 General-puropse containers contain reusable functionality for multiple applications.
 Application-specific containers host unique software and configuration artifacts for a specific use.
-The application-specific containers incorporate and extend the core general-purpose containers.
+Typically, they incorporate and extend the core general-purpose containers.

 # Container Technology
 IL recipes are written for deployment to Singularity frameworks (as required by CISTO/NCCS).
 Each recipe is used when building the corresponding container image using syntax of the general form: